Markus Kissler-Patig - Personal Profiles

 My main scientific interests are manyfold and evolved during my career.

-Originally, I started studying the formation and evolution of stars and star clusters, as well as the formation and evolution of galaxies - and the connection between these two, today and in the early universe.
-I was a founding member of the MASSIV collaboration, aiming at tracing the mass assembly in galaxies since the earliest times.
+Originally (in the mid-90's), I started studying the formation and evolution of stars and star clusters, as well as the formation and evolution of galaxies - and the connection between these two, today and in the early universe.
+I was interested in tracing the mass assembly in galaxies since the earliest times.

-For a few years, I concentrated on studying the existence and the role of intermediate-mass black holes, and how these link the two topics above.
+For a few years, I concentrated on studying the existence and the role of intermediate-mass black holes, and how these link the two topics above (see supervised PhD students and publications between 2000 and 2010).
 Our group was mostly observationally driven, but performed simulations on specialised hardware and GPUs.

-About ten years ago, I also became interested in Astrobiology and Exoplanets atmospheres.
+Around 2010, I became interested in Astrobiology and Exoplanets atmospheres

 Keywords